 |BME 6907 Master’s Project*||3|

-*These courses are offered at IIOP and have an additional associated lab fee.
+*These courses are offered off FIU campus and have an additional associated lab fee.

 Students will receive a Master’s degree in Biomedical Engineering (Orthotics and Prosthetics) when the above thirty credit hours are completed.

-Upon completion of the Master’s degree, students can additionally complete a certificate offered by an NCOPE accredited institute such as the International Institute of Orthotics and Prosthetics (Tampa, FL) in order to take the Orthotics, Prosthetics, and Pedorthotics Practitioner Certification Exam of the American Board for Certification (ABC), and hence practice in the field of orthotics and prosthetics.
-FIU has an existing partnership with the International Institute of Orthotics and Prosthetics.
+Upon completion of the Master’s degree, students can additionally complete a certificate offered by a licensed institute such as the International Institute of Orthotics and Prosthetics (IIOP, Tampa, FL) in order to take the Orthotics, Prosthetics, and Pedorthotics Practitioner Certification Exam of the American Board for Certification (ABC), and hence practice in the field of orthotics and prosthetics.

 |Certificate Courses||Credit Hours|